Loyal White Knights of the Ku Klux Klan: Activism

 In 2017, members of the group participated in the Unite the Right rally in Charlottesville, Virginia alongside the Confederate White Knights of the Ku Klux Klan, the alt-right, neo-Nazis, white nationalists/supremacists, Southern nationalists/neo-Confederates, Identitarians, the Proud Boys, and members of various militia groups.
 Earlier on July 8, 50 members of the Loyal White Knights of the Ku Klux Klan had held a rally in Charlottesville which was denounced by hundreds of counter-protesters.
 In July 2017, Chris Barker was interviewed by Univision's Ilia Calderón.
 During the interview, he called Calderón a racial slur and stated that his group was going "to burn you out".
 In reference to immigrants, He also stated: "We killed 6 million Jews the last time (a reference to the Holocaust).
 Eleven million is nothing" (referencing the illegal immigrant population of America).

 Also in 2017 around Valentine's Day, members distributed fliers inviting people to join the chapter.
 These flyers were left on driveways as well as in yards around Grand Junction, Colorado.

-According to the Anti-Defamation League, the Loyal White Knights managed to distribute propaganda to more than fifteen states, and getting an average of 79 Klan fliering incidents per year.
+According to the Anti-Defamation League, the Loyal White Knights managed to distribute propaganda to more than fifteen states, and averaged 79 Klan fliering incidents per year.

 Criminal activity and arrests

 A number of members from the Loyal White Knights have been arrested for various crimes.

-In August 2015, a federal jury convicted Klan member Glendon Scott Crawford from Galway, New York, for plotting to kill Muslims and the president Barack Obama with a self-made radiation weapon.
+In August 2015, a federal jury convicted Klan member Glendon Scott Crawford from Galway, New York, for plotting to kill Muslims and then president Barack Obama with a self-made radiation weapon.
 His arrest came after he was reported by members of two local synagogues that Crawford had approached to fund and plan his attack.
 In December 2016, Crawford was sentenced to 30 years of prison and lifetime supervised release for attempting to produce and use a radiological dispersal device, conspiracy to use a weapon of mass destruction, and distributing information relating to weapons of mass destruction.
 He is the first US citizen to be found guilty of attempting to build and use a radiological dispersal device.

 On December 6, 2016, Loyal White Knights founder Christopher Eugene Barker and the California Grand Dragon William Ernest Hagen were arrested in December 2016 for the stabbing incident in Barker’s home in Yanceyville, North Carolina which left one Klansman wounded.
 On April 7, 2017, a Superior Court jury found William Hagen guilty for assault with a deadly weapon and criminal threats.

 On August 28, 2018, Klansman Justin Adams was fined for littering after he was detained by authorities for spreading posters and Klan propaganda in the urban area of Roxboro.